Prince-Sarfo/Prince-Sarfo/README.md

 - 👋 Hi, I’m @Prince-Sarfo
-- 👀 I’m interested in Frontend development
+- 👀 I’m interested in Frontend development and UI
 - 🌱 I’m currently learning html CSS and JavaScript
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking forward to collaborating on web development
 - 📫 How to reach me Prince_TheKarma on Twitter

 <!---